P4ELTE/t4p4s/README.md

 - relevant in `run.sh`
     - `P4DPDK_OPTS`: DPDK options for the compiled switch
         - If set, this overrides the parameters given after the first `--` on the command line of `launch.sh`.

+## Limitations

+The latest release (1607) implements the P4 language version 1.0.
+We'll support the latest versions when they become stable.
+Please note that the following language elements are not (fully) supported yet:
+ - calculated/variable length fields
+ - saturating fields
+ - masked field modification
+ - action profiles
+ - parser exceptions
+ - checksums
+ - meters and registers
+ - resubmission and cloning